rramosp/llpeo/README.md

 |benelux |esaworldcover |72213 |10m |https://zenodo.org/record/7935237|
 |benelux |humanpop |72213 |250m |https://zenodo.org/record/7939348

+The Sentinel 2 image chips are the same in both $\texttt{colombia-ne}$ datasets and both $\texttt{benelux}$, they differ on the labels.
+Observe that we train our models with label proportions that we obtain from these labels at coarser geometries (communes or municipalities).
+We only use the actual labels at to compute chip level performance metrics.
+In a real world scenario these fine grained labels would **not** be available, only the label proportions.

 # Running the experiments (tranining models)

 1. Download the zip file any of the datasets above and unzip, for instance under `/opt/data`